DinoChiesa/ApiLoadGen/README.md

     { login: { token: "AAABBBCCC" } }

 ...will extract the value AAABBBCCC and insert it into a context variable called login_token.
+The context is attached to the job, and is then accessible to any subsequent request in the job.

-This variable will then be available for use in the headers or payloads of subsequent requests in the sequence or the requests of subsequent sequences, using templates.
+The contents of extracted values can be inserted into the headers, paths, or payloads of subsequent requests in the sequence or the requests of subsequent sequences, using templates.
 Curly braces denote the values to inject.